ICCD-MiBACT/ArCo/ArCo-release/test/2.0/Use/CQ/README.md

 **CQ2**

-In quale circostanze e in quale area geografica il bene ha avuto un dato uso?
+In quale circostanza il bene ha avuto un dato uso?

-What circumstances and geographical area involved the usage1 of cp1?
+What circumstances involve the usage1 of cp1?

-SELECT DISTINCT ?type WHERE{
+select distinct ?circumstance where {
-?entity a arco:MusicalHeritage;
+?entity a-cd:hasUse ?use.
-a-dd:hasAccessory ?accessory.
-?accessory arco-core:hasType ?type.
+?use a-cd:hasCircumstance ?circumstance;
 }
-limit 100
+LIMIT 100

 **CQ3**